 Yeast Infection Complications

 Some types of candidiasis or yeast infections can lead to serious health problems if left untreated.
-Also, yeast infections are a frequent complication of other conditions, such as pregnancy.
+Also, yeast infections are a frequent complication of other conditions, such as female infertility.

 Thrush: Oral candidiasis, or thrush, is rarely an issue for healthy children and adults.